 Membership of a wide variety of societies and clubs is available to all students enrolling in the University.
-The annual subscription of $\pounds 2$ payable to the Students' Union entitles them to participate in the many activities under the control of the Students' Union and the Sports Association.
+The annual subscriptions amounting to £3 payable to the Students' Union and the Sports Association entitle students to participate in the many activities of these organizations.
 Those interested in sporting, political, religious or hobbycraft societies will find ample opportunity to satisfy their interests and are assured of a welcome from any of the societies which cater for them.
 Those with a flair for journalism will find that "Tharunka", the student paper, is grateful for their contributions.